 Event Goals

-Whilst the primary goal of return on investment is to profit, further consideration should be given when determining the event roi goals.
+Whilst the primary goal of return on investment is to profit, further consideration should be given when determining the event ROI goals.
 Companies should look at the overall goals of their event.
 Typically they may include the following:

 - Increase in sales